MerginMaps/mobile/INSTALL.md

 You need to add cmake define `-DENABLE_TESTING=TRUE` on your cmake configure line.
 Also you need to open Passbolt and check for password for user `test_mobileapp_dev` on `test.dev.merginmaps.com`, or you need some user with unlimited projects limit.
+First workspace from list is taken.

 !
 Note that the same user cannot run tests in paraller !